Howard Zinn: Awards

 In 1991 the Thomas Merton Center for Peace and Social Justice in Pittsburgh awarded Zinn the Thomas Merton Award for his activism and work on national and international issues that transform our world.
 For his leadership in the Peace Movement, Zinn received the Peace Abbey Courage of Conscience Award in 1996.
 In 1998 he received the Eugene V. Debs Award, the Firecracker Alternative Book Award in the Politics category for The Zinn Reader: Writings on Disobedience and Democracy, and the Lannan Literary Award for nonfiction.
 The following year he won the Upton Sinclair Award, which honors those whose work illustrates an abiding commitment to social justice and equality.

 In 2003, Zinn was awarded the Prix des Amis du Monde diplomatique for the French version of his seminal work, Une histoire populaire des Etats-Unis.

 On October 5, 2006, Zinn received the Haven's Center Award for Lifetime Contribution to Critical Scholarship in Madison, Wisconsin.

-The American Peace and Justice Studies Association gives out annually The Howard Zinn Lifetime Achievement Award which is named in his honour.
+The American Peace and Justice Studies Association gives out annually The Howard Zinn Lifetime Achievement Award which is named in his honor.